We're here to help

 Most trainee practitioners start with a one-day foundation course which enables them to begin practising right away.

-As well as injection techniques, foundation courses typically cover things like consultation methods, treatment planning, and how to meet patient expectations.
-Some even provide access to a prescribing pharmacy after completion.
+As well as injection techniques, foundation courses typically cover things like consultation methods, treatment planning, and how to meet patients' expectations.
+Some even provide access to a prescribing pharmacy on completion.

 How do you find professionally accredited Botox and dermal filler courses?

-Your best bet is to start by finding a credible, practice-based training provider (the JCCP has a good list).
-Then, pick the course most appropriate to your training and background.
+Your best bet is to start by finding a credible, practice-based training provider (the JCCP has a good list to draw from).
+Then, to pick the course most appropriate to your training and background.

 If you’re a medic, you might opt for one that’s open to medically-qualified professionals only, and where anatomical knowledge is a requirement.
-Non-medics, on the other hand, might prefer one more tailored to the beauty industry.
+Non-medics, on the other hand, might prefer one tailored to the beauty and cosmetics industry.

 Other things to look for are a low trainer-to-student ratio, a clinical environment, and the chance to carry out treatments on willing volunteers.